webrecorder/wsgiprox/README.rst

     application = WSGIProxMiddleware(application, FixedResolver('/prefix/', ['wsgiprox']))

-With the above configuration and a server running on port ``8080``, the middleware would translate HTTP/S proxy connections to a non-proxy WSGI request, and pass to the wrapped application:
+With the above configuration, the middleware is configured to add a prefix of ``/prefix/`` to any url, unless it is to the "fixed" host ``wsgiprox``.
+Assuming a WSGI server running on port 8080, the middleware would translate HTTP/S proxy connections to a non-proxy WSGI request, and pass to the wrapped application:

 *  Proxy Request: ``curl -x "localhost:8080" "http://example.com/path/file.html?A=B"``